Skip to content

 Execution Mechanism

-1. Group Processing: Sort operation is executed independently for each group
+1. Group Processing: Sorting operations are performed independently for each group

 2. Sorting Basis: Can use time fields, aggregation function results, or calculation expressions